 Never compare your starting point with someone else's middle.
 It's good to look at other sites and get inspiration for what you would like your website to become, but it's not good to compare where you are now at the beginning of the journey with someone else who has been trading for several years or more.
 Have patience and be consistent over the long term to succeed at this.
-It is much better to work at it an hour a day over a long period than to burn out after a month or so.
+It is much better to work an hour a day over a long period than to burn out after a month.

 Begin With The Basics

 Too many people spend copious amounts of time viewing website builder comparison charts and comparing features before they even begin to think about what type of business they are going to build.
 Feature comparison is good, but it will only take you so far.
 At some point, you have to dip your toe in the water, take the temperature and plunge in!

 The first item you are going to need is a domain name:

 Many of the best domain names are unavailable but as domain names are rented and not purchased outright many names find their way back into circulation after the original owner failed to renew it for whatever reason.